ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 </ExpandableCard>

-## Scammy appearing website {#scammy-appearing-website}
+## Scammy websites {#scammy-websites}

 Another trick that scammers pull is to direct users to user interfaces that entice them to sign bad transactions.
 For example, one scam token ([view on explorer](https://optimistic.etherscan.io/token/0x15992f382d8c46d667b10dc8456dc36651af1452)) tried to direct users to `https://op-claim.xyz`.
 This link probably used to host a scam.
-It doesn't anymore, probably because the scammer has given up and stopped paying for web hosting.
+It doesn't anymore, because the scammer has given up and stopped paying for web hosting.
+Note that scammers can also produce very convincing websites, sometimes even precise clones of authentic sites with identical UIs, but with subtle tricks.
+Examples might be external links that seem legitimate actually sending the user to an external scam site, or incorrect instructions that guide the user to exposing their keys or sending funds to an attacker's address.

+The best practise for avoiding this is to carefully check the URL for the sites you visit, and save addresses for known authentic sites in your bookmarks.
+Then, you can access the real site through your bookmarks without accidentally making spelling errors or relying on external links.
 ## How can you protect yourself? {#how-can-you-protect-yourself}

 1. **Check the contract address**.
 Legitimate tokens come from legitimate organizations, and you can see the contract addresses on the organization's web site.
 For example, [for `ARB` you can see the legitimate addresses here](https://docs.arbitrum.foundation/deployment-addresses#token).